 Banks on the whole imposes restrictions either the type or the amount of conveyancing solicitors on their panel.
 A common example of such criteria being that a law practice must have two or more partners.
 As well as restricting the profile of firm, some have limited the number of firms they allow to represent them.
 You should note that Barclays Direct have no responsibility for the quality of advice provided by any member of Barclays Direct Conveyancer Panel.
 Mortgage fraud was a primary driver in the rationalisation of solicitor panels a few years ago even though there remains mixed views regarding the level of solicitor involvement in some of that fraud.
 Data from the Land Registry indicate that hundreds of law firms, including some in or near Sutton Coldfield only execute a couple conveyances per annum.

-My wife and I are purchasing a apartment in Sutton Coldfield.
-I might seem paranoid but how we can trust a solicitor?
-At some point we will need to send money into their account.
-What is the protection we have from them run away with our money?
+Me and my partner are buying a apartment in Sutton Coldfield.
+It might be a silly question but how we can trust a solicitor?
+At some point we have to deposit our life savings into their account.
+What is the protection we have from them run away with our monies?

 Be assured that all money in a Solicitors client account is 100% safe, and even if your Solicitor ran off with it, the Law Society would reimburse you fully.